PrestaShop/prestashop-specs/content/1.7/back-office/international/taxes/taxes-listing.md

 - **Enabled or Disabled switch toggle button** - switching the toggle button Enables or Disables specific Tax
 - **Edit (pen icon)** - allows to edit specific Tax properties, after redirercting to the Edit interface
 - **Three-dot menu** - Tax deletion

+### Pagination

+- **Page number input** - function that displays the desired page number of the listing, after inputting number and pressing Enter.
+- **Vewing indicator text** - text, indicating what pages the user is seeing
+- **Items per pag**e - dropdown with the numeric values:
+  - 10,
+  - 20,
+  - 50,
+  - 100